 Bake for about 8 minutes until golden brown.

-Use more Pillsbury Crescent Recipe Creations Dough Sheets to make various shape and size leaves for your veggie pizzas.
+Use more Pillsbury Crescent Recipe Creations Dough Sheets to make various shapes and sizes of leaves for your veggie pizzas.

 Store your Veggie Pizza Leaves in the refrigerator for up to a few days.
 When ready to serve, place on a serving platter or nice cutting board and cut using a pizza wheel or knife.

 Be sure to check out all of my fun Thanksgiving Recipes.